Beechwood (Astor mansion): Larry Ellison ownership (2010–present)

 In January 2010, the Beechwood Theatre Company was reorganized under the umbrella of the 501(c)(3) non-profit Beechwood Foundation as the Marley Bridges Theatre Company, and the Beechwood estate was sold for $10.5 million to Oracle Corporation co-founder Larry Ellison.
 Ellison, who was in Newport during the summer of 2009 for training with his BMW Oracle Racing team, is linked to a deed filed at City Hall that documents the $10.5 million sale of the 39-room mansion.
 Ellison reportedly spent over $100 million restoring the mansion and the other buildings on the estate to the condition that Richard Morris Hunt brought them in 1881, although as of August 2018 landscaping of the grounds had not begun.

 As of 2012, Ellison plans to convert the mansion's first floor into the "Beechwood Art Museum", displaying his collection of 18th- and 19th-century art.
 In December 2017, Beechwood was issued a permanent certificate of occupancy.
 In February 2019, it was reported that Ellison purchased the Seacliff home at 562 Bellevue Avenue (for $11 million), "thus giving him ownership of all four properties between Rosecliff and Marble House", which reunited the original 9-acre estate that William B. Astor Jr. had created in 1881.

 In popular culture

 Beechwood was featured in a second-season episode of Ghost Hunters, in which the TAPS team investigated claims of paranormal activity.

+The house appears as itself in the fictional HBO/Julian Fellowes series The Gilded Age, season one, episode 8, in which Mrs. Russell attempts a tour of the renovated estate before Mrs. Astor unexpectedly arrives and she is shuffled out the back servants’ door.